moja-global/moja_global_docs/CONTRIBUTING.md

 1. `add` and `commit` your changes to your repository

-2. Git push your changes to your fork on Github
+2. Git push your changes to your fork on GitHub

-3. On Github, click on the `Create a new Pull Request` button.
+3. On GitHub, click on the `Create a new Pull Request` button.

 4. Use a succinct title and descriptive comments to descibe your Pull Request.
 Also Ensure maintainers can understand your proposed changes from the description